Hierarchical Rectangle Packing Solved by Multi-Level Recursive Logic-based Benders Decomposition: Problem Description

 \endgroup

 The dimensions and positions of the objects are described by the properties of the interval variables $x,y$, and the boundary by the integer variables $W^i,H^i$.
 Boundary constraints are enforced by \cref{eq:cp1,eq:cp2}, and the absence of overlaps is achieved by \cref{eq:cprel}.
-Block occurrences are related to their relevant blocks by \cref{eq:cpblockw,eq:cpblockh}.
+Block occurrences are related to their relevant block types by \cref{eq:cpblockw,eq:cpblockh}.
 The selection of variants of the rectangles is done using optional interval variables in \cref{eq:cprectw}-\cref{eq:cprecth}.
 Note that the optional interval variables have fixed length (given the variant with which they are associated); the length of $x$ and $y$ intervals of rectangles is free, and the solver fixes them using the $\texttt{alternative}$ constraints.

 The well-known concept of cumulative-resource constraints, powerful in project scheduling, can also be advantageously used to add valid inequalities, thereby tightening the constraints.
-For each block $\block{i}$:
+For each block type $\block{i}$:

 \texttt{pulse}($where$,$height$) creates a signal, that is equal to $height$ where the interval $where$ is present, and 0 otherwise.
 These equations apply when there are no block occurrences within $\block{i}$.
-The single-dimensional cumulative constraints ensure that resource consumption (in case of \cref{eq:cumul}, the resource consumption refers to the length of the associated ``other-dimension'' interval) does not exceed capacity (total height for \cref{eq:cumul}) at any time.
+The single-dimensional cumulative constraints ensure that resource consumption (in case of \cref{eq:cumul}, the resource consumption refers to the length of the associated ``other-dimension'' interval) does not exceed capacity (total height for \cref{eq:cumul}) for any value of the respective $x$ or $y$ coordinate.
 The effect of block occurrence $\blockInstance{i}{k}$ can be included in the mentioned constraints using \texttt{heightOf} operator, which passes the dynamic width and height $\width{\blockToInstance{i}{k}},\height{\blockToInstance{i}{k}}$ to newly constructed pulses.